How To Qualify For RAAM

 Racers achieving RAAM Qualified status by completing 2- or 4-person Team RAAM need not notify RAAM of their results.

-Racers achieving RAAM Qualified status through a RAAM-Style RQ, 24-Hour RQ or the PACTour Eltie Tour need not notify RAAM of their results.
+Racers achieving RAAM Qualified status through a RAAM-Style RQ, Time Trial RQ or the PACTour Eltie Tour need not notify RAAM of their results.
 RAAM-sanctioned RQs are required to submit the race results following completion of the event.